kaushikjaincodes/TodoJsonCli/README.md

 ## Features
 - **Add** a new to-do item with a deadline.
 - **Remove** an existing to-do item by specifying the title and date.
+- **Mark** an existing to-do item by specifying the title and date as done.
 ## Installation
 1. ```Clone the repository```
 2. ```npm install```